Setting Up a Conformal Coating Production Line

 - Thickness strategy: wetβdry correlation and a coupon/witness-board plan

-- SPC signals: trend thickness, defect rate, rework rateβact before out-of-spec
+- SPC signals: trend thickness, defect rate and rework rateβact before out-of-spec

 See also: Viscosity Control and Thickness Measurement Methods.